mluyo3414/clientApp/README.md

 Client app for the FoodNow project
 Access to number of people in the queue before ordering (hhtpGet) .
 Qdoba® burrito menu.
-Confirmation when order is posted to the server.
+Confirmation when client.orders is posted to the server.